17 Scholarships for African-American Students

 The largest private scholarship provider for minority students, the United Negro College Fund (UNCF) awards at least $100 million in scholarships to students each year.
 Minority students can apply for UNCF scholarships by completing the online application.
 The FAFSA will also have to be completed for most scholarships, so be sure to check each scholarship to see if it’s necessary.

 The National Association of Black Journalists (NABJ) was founded to support journalists and communicators of color.
 The scholarships offered by the NABJ are open to students interested in careers in journalism, media and communications.
 Qualifications for NABJ scholarships vary.
 Visit their website for more details.

 The McNair Scholars Program was founded in honor of Dr. Ronald E. McNair, a renowned laser physicist credited as the second African American to ever fly in space.
 The program helps minority students pursue graduate studies by providing research fellowships, internships, and funds that cover several academic disciplines.
 Qualifying candidates will be either first-generation college students with financial need or members of a minority group that is underrepresented in graduate education.

 The Posse Foundation empowers individuals and communities by raising up groups of students with leadership and academic potential.
 Posse has locations in Atlanta, the Bay Area, Boston, Chicago, Houston, Los Angeles, Miami, New Orleans, New York, and Washington, D.C.
 To date, there are 58 colleges and universities that partner with Posse to award Posse Scholars full-tuition scholarships for up to four years.

 Application Deadline: Varies by City

-Every month, ScholarshipPoints awards three $1,000 scholarships to students who are members of the ScholarshipPoints program.
-On top of that, we award a $10,000 scholarship quarterly to members who enter the drawing.
+Every month, ScholarshipPoints awards scholarships to students who are members of the ScholarshipPoints program.
+We award $2,500 to members who enter and win the drawing.
 Don’t miss an opportunity to apply for a no GPA, no essay scholarship.